k2view-academy/K2View-Academy/academy/Training_Level_1/08_reference(commonDB)_tables/05_commonDB_quiz.md

 A: Within the LU schema.

-B: Within the Reference folder in Fabric Studio (and only from there.
+B: Within the Reference folder in Fabric Studio (and only from there).

 C: Cassandra CQLSH command line